William Vainqueur: Dynamo Moscow

 On 27 June 2014, Dynamo Moscow announced signing Vainqueur on a long-term deal.
-Upon joining the club, he said that he consulted his former teammate Mehdi Carcela, who moved to Russia to play for Anzhi Makhackala three years ago before returning to Standard Liège, about moving to Russia and insisted of not being afraid facing competitions at Dynamo Moscow.
+Upon joining the club, he revealed that he consulted his former teammate Mehdi Carcela, who moved to Russia to play for Anzhi Makhachkala three years ago before returning to Standard Liège, about moving to Russia and insisted of not being afraid facing competitions at Dynamo Moscow.

-Vainqueur made his Dynamo Moscow debut, where he started the whole game, in a 1–1 draw against Hapoel Ironi Kiryat Shmona in the first leg of the UEFA Europa League third round.
-They eventually went through in the second leg after beating them 2–1.
-He made his league debut for the club on 4 August 2014, where he played 63 minutes before being substituted, in a 7–3 win over FC Rostov.
-Vainqueur played in both leg of the UEFA Europa League play–offs round against AC Omonia but was sent–off in the second leg for second bookable offence, as Dynamo Moscow went through by beating 4–3 on aggregate.
-Throughout the UEFA Europa League Group Stage, he helped the side win all the matches to reach the knockout stage despite playing five times in the Group Stage.
-It wasn't until on 4 April 2015 when Vainqueur scored his first goal for the club, in a 2–2 draw against Lokomotiv Moscow.
-Then, on 25 May 2015, he scored again, in a 2–2 draw against Arsenal Tula.
-Throughout the 2014–15 season, Vainqueur was featured in the first team for a number of matches, as he went on to make forty–one appearances and scoring two times in all competitions.
-However, during the season, he received criticism from Manager Stanislav Cherchesov for committing several fouls and received a warning as a result.
+Vainqueur made his Dynamo Moscow debut, starting the whole game, in a 1–1 draw against Hapoel Ironi Kiryat Shmona in the first leg of the UEFA Europa League third round.
+In the return leg, he started the whole game to help the club beat the opposition team 2–1 at away to advance to the next round.
+Vainqueur made his league debut for Dynamo Moscow, where he played 63 minutes before being substituted, in a 7–3 win over FC Rostov in the opening game of the season.
+Vainqueur played in both leg of the UEFA Europa League play–offs round against AC Omonia but he was sent–off in the second leg for second bookable offence, as the club went through by beating 4–3 on aggregate.
+Throughout the UEFA Europa League Group Stage, Vainqueur was featured five out of the six matches in the group stage to help Dynamo Moscow win all the matches to reach the knockout stage.
+On 4 April 2015, he scored his first goal for the club, in a 2–2 draw against Lokomotiv Moscow.
+A month later on 25 May 2015, Vainqueur scored his second goal of the season, in a 2–2 draw against Arsenal Tula.
+Throughout the 2014–15 season, he was a first team regular, playing in the defensive–midfield position and finished his first season at Dynamo Moscow, making forty–one appearances and scoring two times in all competitions.
+However, during the season, Vainqueur received criticism from Manager Stanislav Cherchesov for committing several fouls and received a warning as a result.

-However, in the 2015–16 season, Vainqueur played one match for the side, which was against Mordovia Saransk on 25 July 2015.
+However, in the 2015–16 season, Vainqueur made his only appearance for Dynamo Moscow, coming on as a substitute, against Mordovia Saransk on 25 July 2015.
 This was partly because he spent the number of matches on the substitute bench.
-Towards the end of August, his future at Dynamo Moscow was in doubt following the club's expulsion from playing European Football this season.
-It came after when the club is keen on selling him.
+Towards the end of August, his future at the club was in doubt following their expulsion from playing European Football this season.
+It came after when Dynamo Moscow was keen on selling him.